bbs-io/reader/README.md

 ### TODO

 High level TODO list.
+Note: Anything before 1.0 can have breaking changes at any time regardless of the version.

-- [ ] Release Tracking (release-please)
+- [x] Release Tracking (release-please)
-- [ ] Github Release Binaries
-  - Windows
-    - x64
-    - x64 offline (includes web components, very large)
-  - Mac
-    - x64
-    - aarch
-  - Linux
-    - x64 AppImage
-    - x64 .deb
-    - aarch arm7 AppImage
-    - aarch arm7 .deb
-    - aarch arm64 AppImage
-    - aarch arm64 .deb
 - [ ] React + MUI front end
   - BBS Configuration Entry
 - [ ] Communication to/from Rust backend